ducmint864/Cosmos-local-testnet-guide/README.md

 ```

-In the same **node1/node1home/config/app.toml** file, provide a concrete a value for minimum gas price chain parameter which is left blank by default.
+In the same **node1/node1home/config/app.toml** file, provide a concrete value for the 'minimum-gas-price' chain parameter which is left blank by default.
 For example:
 ```toml
 minimum-gas-prices = "0.1stake"
 ```